Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Preliminaries

 Now, it is easy enough to show (we do it below) that \(\|\mathrm{Proj}_{\mathcal{T}_1}\widetilde{Z}_0\|^2=\|\mathrm{Proj}_{\widetilde{\mathcal{T}}_1}\widetilde{Z}_0\|^2=\tfrac{1}{\mathcal{I}(\theta)}\), which lower bounds the variance \(\mathrm{Var}_\theta[T]\).
 Our insight is so simple, hence elegant: Orthogonally decompose

 Then the squared norm \(\|\operatorname{Proj}_{\mathcal T_m}\widetilde{Z}_0\|^2\) is the projection-based portion of the variance (for \(m=1\) it reproduces the CRB, as just mentioned); the residual \(\|R_m\|^2\) is the unexplained variance by the \(m\)-term projection.
 Projecting \(R_m\) further onto the curvature span \(\mathcal N_m\) (see \eqref{eq:N_m-def}) yields an explicit curvature correction.
-In summary, we may better the CRB by considering the curvature-induced residual for \(m=1\).
-We emphasize again that this idea is distinct from the method of Bhattacharyya \cite{b1946} which uses higher-order derivatives of the score and does not exploit the \emph{extrinsic geometry}, as we do, via the square root embedding.
+In summary, we may refine the CRB by considering the curvature-induced residual for \(m=1\).
+We emphasize again that this idea is distinct from the method of Bhattacharyya \cite{b1946} which uses higher-order derivatives of the likelihood and does not exploit the \emph{extrinsic geometry}, as we do, via the square root embedding.
+Those works that adopt an extrinsic differential geometric viewpoint, such as those of Efron \cite{efron1975} (see also Theorem 4.4 in \cite{amari}), are statements about asymptotic variance bounds.

-With \(m>1\), Bhattacharyya's \cite{b1946, ZS, l1998}/Pillai and Sinha's result \cite{pillai} can be considered as improving the CRB using the subspace \(\widetilde{\mathcal{T}}_m\), and \textit{not} \(\mathcal{T}_m=\mathrm{span}\{\eta_1,\dots,\eta_m\}\), in the projection above (strictly speaking, Bhattacharyya/Pillai--Sinha consider the ratios of the derivatives of the density \(f(x;\theta)\) to the density function, and not directly the derivatives of the log-likelihood as already mentioned).
-In any case, we prefer to work with \(\mathcal{T}_m\) in developing our preliminary curvature-correction result (cf. Theorem \ref{thm:curvature-corrected} below) for reasons related to those quoted in Remark \ref{rem:l2}; in short, this approach offers an intuitive and correct geometric picture.
-One may ask: How does the subspace \(\mathcal{T}_m\) compare against \(\widetilde{\mathcal{T}}_m\) or, equivalently, how does our theorem relate to those of the nature of Bhattacharyya/Pillai--Sinha?
-While the spaces \(\widetilde{\mathcal{T}}_1=\mathcal{T}_1\), the answer is a bit more subtle in the \(m>1\) case, and we refer interested readers to Section \ref{sec:tt} for some stronger (in terms of improvement in variance lower bounds) results that shed light on this scenario and Section \ref{sec:bhat} for further discussion.
-Our strongest result for \(m>1\), which betters bounds of the kind obtained by Bhattacharyya/Pillai and Sinha, appears in Proposition \ref{prop:single-Naug-relations}.
+With \(m>1\), Bhattacharyya-type results in the literature \cite{b1946, ZS, l1998} can be considered as improving the CRB using the subspace \(\widetilde{\mathcal{T}}_m\), and \textit{not} \(\mathcal{T}_m=\mathrm{span}\{\eta_1,\dots,\eta_m\}\), in the projection above.
+In any case, we prefer to work with \(\mathcal{T}_m\) in developing our Bhattacharyya-type bound, which can be viewed as a curvature-correction theorem (cf. Theorem \ref{thm:curvature-corrected} below), for reasons related to those quoted in Remark \ref{rem:l2}; in short, this approach offers an intuitive and correct geometric picture.
+One may ask: How does the subspace \(\mathcal{T}_m\) compare with \(\widetilde{\mathcal{T}}_m\) or, equivalently, how does our Bhattacharyya-type theorem relate to those that appeared before, using log-likelihood derivatives?
+While the spaces \(\widetilde{\mathcal{T}}_1=\mathcal{T}_1\), the answer is a bit more subtle in the \(m>1\) case, and we refer interested readers to Section \ref{sec:tt} for some results that shed light on this scenario and Section \ref{sec:bhat} for further discussion.
+Our conclusion, which improves bounds of the nature of Bhattacharyya using log-likelihood, appears in Proposition \ref{prop:single-Naug-relations} where we specifically use the relationship between the \(\eta_j\) and \(Y_j\) given in \eqref{eq:eta-bell}.